1. Overview - Click here for general info

 * We make 2 major moves while in Japan carrying all luggage.
 For side trips, bring a small overnight bag.

-* About 50,000 yen should be sufficient for out of pocket expenses to cover all beverages, some meals, local transportation in Kyoto (about 300 yen per ride) and admissions (200-1,000 yen).
-Some senior discounts available.
+* About 50,000 yen should be sufficient for out of pocket expenses to cover all beverages, some meals.
+Senior discounts are sometimes available.

-* We will be using public transportation; subways, buses, taxis, ferry boats and trains (small local trains to Shinkansen-Bullet trains).
+* We will be using public transportation; subways, buses, taxis, ferry boats and trains (local trains to Shinkansen-Bullet trains).
 We rent a micro bus for 2 days.

 * In Japan most lodging is charged by the person rather than room.
-Accommodations will be in nice, clean inns and hotels ..... not 5 star places.
+Comfortable accommodations in clean inns and hotels ..... generally 3 star.
 At the island fishing village males and females sleep in separate rooms.

-* Interested travelers from other nations are welcome to join my Japan tour.
+* Interested travelers from all nations are welcome to join my Japan tour.

-* Private tours (minimum 8 people) to satisfy your special interests can be
+* Private tours (minimum 4 people) can be organized to satisfy your special interests

 6. Disclaimer

 Michie Taylor assumes no liability or responsibility for any delay, loss, damage, injury or accident with regards to persons or property caused by fault or negligence of any hotel, transportation, or local operator rendering a part of our services.
-We shall not be responsible for any expense caused by loss or damage of personal items.
+I shall not be responsible for any expense caused by loss or damage of personal items.
 It is the participant's responsibility to be adequately insured.
-The acceptance of our verbal or written confirmation, and a deposit or final payment for services, constitutes your acceptance of the terms and conditions listed above and within any other literature you have received from Michie Taylor regarding the Japan Tour.
+The acceptance of our verbal and written confirmation, and a deposit or final payment for services, constitutes your acceptance of the terms and conditions listed above.
 Michie Taylor reserves the right to make any changes, with or without notice, which might become necessary.

 If you have any questions, would like to sign up, or just want to say hi, here is all my contact information: